BubaProgrammer/X250Haswell/README.md

 - **Working:**
   - Display and graphics acceleration
-  - Audio
   - Wi-Fi and Bluetooth (may require a compatible Broadcom or Intel Wi-Fi card replacement)
   - USB ports
   - Battery status
   - Sleep and wake functionality
+  - Ethernet
+  - HDMI Monitor

+- **Not Working:**
+  - Fingerprint reader
+  - Some advanced power management features
+  - VGA
+  - Airdrop

+- **In progress:**
+  - Audio
   - Trackpad and TrackPoint
   - Function keys and keyboard shortcuts

-  - Ethernet
+- **Not Tested:**
   - Webcam
   - SD card reader

-- **Not Working:**
-  - Fingerprint reader
-  - Some advanced power management features

 Please note that this list may vary depending on the specific macOS version and the configuration of your ThinkPad X250 Hackintosh.